l3xq/DevDocs/Win-to-Ubuntu-local-server.md

 # Windows & Ubuntu server interaction workflow

 ## Use case:
-> When one gets tired of _enterprise_ applications breaking up on Linux (usualy with poor explanation why, and no way to fix it).
+> When one gets tired of _enterprise_ applications breaking up on Linux (usually with poor explanation why, and no way to fix it).
 But there is a way to get the best of both worlds IMHO.

 > At this point local server is intended only for PHP related work, and a bit of node.
 So anything that I've installed was towards that goal.